uc-cdis/gen3.org/content/resources/user/submit-data.md

 The "action" above can be used to identify if the node was newly created or updated.
 Updating a node is submitting to a node with the same `submitter_id` and overwriting the existing node entries.
 Other useful information includes the "id" for the record.
 This is the GUID for the record and is unique throughout the entirety of the data commons.
 The other "unique_key" provided is the tuple "project_id" and "submitter_id", which is to say the "submitter_id" combined with the "project_id" is a universal identifier for this record.

-To confirm that a data file is properly registered, enter the GUID of a data file record in the index API endpoint of the data commons: usually "https://data.mycommons.org/index/index/GUID", where "https://data.mycommons.org" is the URL of the Windmill data portal and GUID is the specific GUID of a registered data file.
-This should display a JSON response that contains the url that was registered.
+To confirm that a data file is properly registered, enter the GUID of a data file record in the index API endpoint of the data commons: usually "https://gen3.datacommons.io/index/index/GUID", where "https://gen3.datacommons.io" is the URL of the Windmill data portal and GUID is the specific GUID of a registered data file.
+This should display a JSON response that contains the URL that was registered.
 If the record was not registered successfully, it is likely an error message will occur.
 An error that says "access denied" might also occur if the user is not logged in or the session has timed out.

-> __NOTE:__ For these user guides, https://data.mycommons.org is an example URL and will not be the actual URL of the data commons.
+> __NOTE:__ For these user guides, https://gen3.datacommons.io is an example URL and can be replaced with the URL from other data commons powered by Gen3.

 ### Troubleshooting and Finishing the Submission
 * * *